POORT8/Poort8.Ishare.Common/README.md

     - SchemeOwnerIdentifier > Use the EORI of the iSHARE scheme owner: EU.EORI.NL000000000
     - Certificate > Your iSHARE test certificate as a byte stream as created in step 2.
     - CertificatePassword > The password of the iSHARE test certificate.
     - CertificateChain > The certificates of the [iSHARE Test CA](https://dev.ishareworks.org/demo-and-testing/test-certificates.html#ishare-test-ca) as a comma separeted byte stream.
 Use step 2 to get these.
+In case your certificate is issued by _C=NL, O=iSHARE Foundation, CN=TEST iSHARE Foundation PKIoverheid Organisatie Server CA - G3_, you can use [this](https://raw.githubusercontent.com/POORT8/Poort8.Ishare.Common/feature/readme/ishare-test-ca-chain.txt) chain.
     - CertificateChainPassword > Empty string for public test certificates: ""